 This beach might be windy and cold most days, but that doesn’t make it any less stunning.
 When it’s sunny, take a run along the Great Highway on the paved path.
 It’s usually not that crowded and you’ll have stellar ocean views the entire time.
 If it’s the weekend, stick your credit card in your pocket and hit up Outerlands for their famous brunch.

 Fun fact: there are buffalo in Golden Gate Park!
 It’s also worth mentioning there’s a waterfall, a Japanese tea garden, and a view of Ocean Beach.
-If that doesn’t get your booty to Golden Gate Park for a run, we don’t know what will.
+If that doesn’t get you to Golden Gate Park for a run, we don’t know what will.
 Expect mostly paved trails (some are dirt paths) and a few rolling hills… because San Francisco.
 Though, this fun run will become an instant favorite.

 If you want to run the iconic 1.7-mile-long suspension bridge, get there early; a morning sunrise run is definitely worth dragging yourself out of bed.
 Plus, you’ll have the path to yourself before it’s overrun with visitors.
 Know that runners and walkers are only allowed on the Northbound side of the bridge.
 Thankfully, you’ll have the lane to yourself on Saturday and Sunday — the Southbound side is reserved for cyclists.
 Finish your run with a well-deserved coffee from the Warming Hut at the bottom of the bridge.